point-4ward/Home-Assistant/README.md

  - Automatically set living room lights to 'normal' when media (except music) pauses or stops.
  - Voice control for all the lights.
  - Voice control Kodi.
+ - Voice output via Chromecast Audios.
+ - Multiroom audio with streaming radio stations.
+ - Monitors email addresses for security breaches and notifies if insecure.
+ - Monitors HomeAssistant for updates and notifies when update available.
+ - Automatically updates Let's Encrypt certificate for SSL.
+ - Monitors the instance for hacking attempts, notifies and blocks IP of attacker.
+ - Automatically pauses Kodi if the phone rings.
+ - Alarm clock function that switches on lights and sends an audio alert through Chromecast Audios.
+ - Timer function that alerts on phones and over Chromecast Audios.

 ## My configuration: